mouseless/json-concepts/specs/01-basics/05-shadows.md

 # Shadows

-Shadows are traversable versions of concepts and schemas.
-They are to be generated automatically given a schema or concepts.
+A shadow is an easy-to-code version of a definition.
+A concepts definition has a concepts shadow, a schema definition has a schema shadow.
+They are generated automatically given a definition.

-> These are called shadows because they are not direct output of JSON Concepts,
-> rather they are handy data structures.

 Let's begin with a concept;